getmehrotra/ml/random_forest/README.md

 >>Classifying images of clothing items into different categories

 >>Predicting whether a customer will buy a product based on their browsing history

+Random Forest use case is available in Decision Tree